Deep Identity-aware Transfer of Facial Attributes: Introduction

-CNN-based models have also been investigated for human face generation with attributes.
-Kulkarni et al.~\cite{kulkarni2015deep} proposed deep convolution inverse graphic network (DG-IGN).
+Convolutional neural network (CNN)-based models have also been investigated for human face generation with attributes.
+Kulkarni \etal~\cite{kulkarni2015deep} propose deep convolution inverse graphic network (DG-IGN).
 This method requires a large number of faces of a single person for training, and can only generate faces with different pose and light.
-Gauthier~\cite{gauthier2014conditional} developed a conditional generative adversary network (cGAN) to generate facial image from a noise distribution and conditional attributes.
-Yan et al.~\cite{yan2015attribute2image} developed an attribute-conditioned deep variational auto-encoder which extracts the latent variables from a reference image and combines them with attributes to generate a target image with a generative model.
-Oord et al.~\cite{Oord2016decoders} proposed a conditional image generation model based on PixelCNN decoder for image generation conditioned on an arbitrary feature vector.
+Gauthier~\cite{gauthier2014conditional} developes a conditional generative adversarial network (cGAN) to generate facial image from a noise distribution and conditional attributes.
+Yan \etal~\cite{yan2015attribute2image} suggest an attribute-conditioned deep variational auto-encoder which extracts the latent variables from a reference image and combines them with attributes to produce the generated image with a generative model.
+Oord \etal~\cite{Oord2016decoders} propose a conditional image generation model based on PixelCNN decoder for image generation conditioned on an arbitrary feature vector.
 However, the identity of the generated face is not emphasized in~\cite{gauthier2014conditional, yan2015attribute2image, Oord2016decoders}, making them not directly applicable to attribute transfer.
-Li et al.~\cite{li2016convolutional} suggested a CNN-based attribute transfer model from the optimization perspective, but both running time and transfer quality is far from satisfactory.

-Motivated by the strong capability of CNN in modeling complex transformation~\cite{johnson2016perceptual} and capturing perceptual similarity~\cite{gatys2015style}, we present a two-stage Deep CNN model for Identity-Aware Transfer (DIAT) of facial attributes.
-Instead of developing individual solution to specific task, this paper aims to suggest an unified solution to several facial animation and manipulation tasks that can be viewed as attribute transfer problems.
-For training data, we only consider the binary attribute labels presented in the large-scale CelebFaces Attributes (CelebA) dataset~\cite{liu2015faceattributes}.
-For each reference attribute label, we train a two-stage CNN for the transform and enhancement of the image to the desired attribute.
-Therefore, our DIAT model can provide a general framework for solving several animation and manipulation tasks, such as expression transfer, accessory removal, age progression, and gender transfer.